brighterwebsites/conversion-tools-demos/README.md

-# BNB Property Tools — WordPress Plugin
+# Custom Conversion Tools — WordPress Plugin

 A showcase of short-term rental calculators for WordPress.
 Embed both tools anywhere with a simple shortcode.